So many things to do, so little time and no idea where to start?

 One of the biggest platforms for discovery right now is TikTok!

-The TikTok algorithm is prime for distribution of user generated content, that means you have the power to make videos that can reach wide audiences.
+The TikTok algorithm is prime for the distribution of user-generated content, which means you have the power to make videos that can reach wide audiences.

 Producing video for the web is going to take some practice and it is recommended that you do at least 10 takes on one skit.
 Doing a few takes will help you eventually brake out of the camera jitters stage and move to the move natural flow stage.

-You Will start to notice how much more naturally it becomes to produce video content.
-The idea is that eventually you want to get to the level where you are producing as much content as you are potentially consuming.
+You will start to notice how much more natural it becomes to produce video content.
+The idea is that eventually, you want to get to the level where you are producing as much content as you are potentially consuming.

 Really it depends on your goals, are you sharing your video content because you just like to share funny clips?
 Are you sharing your content because you want to have a bigger audience to capitalize on?
 Are you promoting a business?